-This canal is believed to originate from Frye Creek near Frye Mesa Reservoir and originally deliver water to fields possibly in the Robinson Flat area.
-Partial modern use apparently delivered water to the Thorpe and Stowe stock tanks.
+This canal is believed to originate from the Upper Robinson canal dropping off Frye Mesa.
+Its possible original destination might have been to deliver water to fields in the Robinson Flat area.
+Partial modern use apparently delivered water to the Thorpe and Stowe stock tanks, as well as one or more top-of-mesa tanks.
 Long dead but still extant remnants of parasitic trees suggest fairly late continued use.
+This reach includes a quite convincing "water flows uphill" segment.

-The "lower" section of the Robinson Canal was treated separately, owing to the ongoing and complex Frye Mesa source research.
-Difficult access is largely by foot only via an obscure cattle trail that passes several CCC constructs.
+The "lower" section of the Robinson Canal difficult access is largely by foot only.
+Via an obscure cattle trail that passes several CCC constructs.